Resources

 What is Zero Depreciation?

-What is Return to Invoice (RTI) in car insurance?
+What is Return to Invoice in Car Insurance?

 However, with the Return to Invoice add-on, ACKO will pay the amount stated in the car’s original purchase invoice.
-This way, you can get the maximum claim amount and not based on the IDV.
+This way, you can get the maximum claim amount when you include RTI in car insurance, not based on the IDV.

 Return to Invoice Vs Zero Depreciation